4x1md/nikon_gps/README.md

 ### Revision A Tests

 The tests were done in order to verify the assembled circuit.
-Refer to [development-tests.md](docs/development-tests.md) for details.
+Refer to [development-tests-rev-a.md](docs/development-tests-rev-a.md) for test notes.

 ### ORG1411 GPS Module On/Off Tests

 The on/off sequence of the ORG1411 GPS module was tested in order to understand how to connect an external on/off button to the module.
 Refer to [on-off-tests.md](docs/on-off-tests.md) for details.

+### Revision B Tests

+The tests were done in order to verify the assembled circuit.
+Refer to [development-tests-rev-b.md](docs/development-tests-rev-b.md) for test notes.

 ## Field Tests